 If you live in an area where the local AFSP chapter participates in the Survivor Outreach Program, you may also contact your local program coordinator directly.

 What to Expect

-- When you call, we will ask you some questions about your loss.
-This helps us to find the most suitable trained peer survivor to meet with you.
+Whether you call or fill out an online form, we will ask you some questions about your loss.
+This helps us match you with a suitable SOP volunteer.

-- A trained Survivor Outreach Program Volunteer will contact you to schedule a visit at a convenient and comfortable location of your choice.
+Your SOP volunteer will contact you to schedule a visit at a convenient time and, in the case of in-person visits, at a comfortable location of your choice.